 3. Some agencies are able to leverage their location in order to provide a cost benefit

-Working in the US often means that you have to pay higher wages to your employees.
+Working in major cities means that you have to pay higher wages to your employees.
 This cost is especially burdensome when hiring in tech, where the rate per hour can be quite high.
 However, if you work with an off-shore development team, you will have to pay a fraction of the cost.
 Many app development companies build their teams offshore to lower their development costs.

 4. Agencies have a well-organized workflow and development process